k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-3/1.lesson-green/unit-1.md

 while true; do curl localhost:8080/ping.php?ip=172.16.0.2; sleep 10; done
 ```
 Do not kill the looping.
-Please, switch back to the original :tab-locator-inline{text='dev-machine' name='dev-machine'} tab, and you are ✅
+Please, switch back to the original :tab-locator-inline{text='dev-machine' name='dev-machine'} tab, and proceed

-## 4 Wait for kubescape to settle
+## 5 Wait for kubescape to settle

-TODO: replace with more production like method
+TODO: replace with more production like method.

+The `garbage out, patch in` method :

-We ll wait until we have an application profile again and we ll throw it away
+We ll wait until we have an application profile again and we ll throw it away.

+Lets check the configuration in order to understand if the setup is any different from Module 1:
 ```sh
 kubectl describe cm -n honey ks-cloud-config kubectl describe RuntimeRuleAlertBinding all-rules-all-pods